"Meat is expensive. It is costly and embarrassing to overcook it. Friends and family are priceless. It is not nice to kill them."Meathead

 Grill, smoker, and oven safety

 - Keep a fire extinguisher nearby.
 Water will only spread grease fires.
-The best extinguisher is rated ABC (see sidebar).
+The best extinguisher is rated ABC (see below).

 - Never cook with grills or smokers indoors or in garages.
 They produce invisible carbon monoxide and smoke that can kill you.